2000’s

 2008

-July – Two B-1Bs remained at Fairford for an extra week following RIAT (14th & 15th July), taking it turns to carry out flybys each day at the Farnborough Airshow, plus a trip to an airshow in Northern Spain on the 20th July.
+The two B-1Bs remained at Fairford for an extra week following RIAT (14th & 15th July), taking it turns to carry out flybys each day at the Farnborough airshow, plus a trip to an airshow in Northern Spain on the 20th July.

 Aug – 12th saw the arrival of 2x B-2As, 82-0167 & 89-0128 from the 509th BW at Whiteman.
 Both aircraft departed home on the 17th.